websitejunction/ebsco-drupal/README.md

 1. Create permissions so that unauthenticated users see a "Please Log In" message when on the homepage.

 2. A partial creation of the Content Type called Vehicle.
+3. Create a drag and drop for the Weather Forecast Block in a Layout.
+4. The preprocess function to alter the temperature unit.

 ## Weather Forecast Module